Kraakan/GuerrillaCheckersAI/README.md

-# GuerillaCheckersAI — a Roadmap
+# Guerrilla Checkers AI — a Roadmap
 <img src="img.png" alt="board" width="500"/>

+## Game Rules

+1. **Game Setup**: The game is played on an empty 8x8 board.
+The Counterinsurgent (COIN) player places 6 checkers on the white squares in the middle of the board.
+The Guerrilla player starts with 66 stones but begins the game with no pieces on the board.

+2. **Player Turns**: The Guerrilla player starts by placing one stone anywhere on the board, then a second stone orthogonally adjacent to the first.
+Players then alternate turns.

+3. **Guerrilla Player Moves**: The Guerrilla player does not move their pieces.
+Instead, they place two stones per turn on the board, on the intersections of the squares.
+The first stone must be orthogonally adjacent to any stone on the board; the second stone must be orthogonally adjacent to the first stone placed.
+Stones cannot be placed on the board edge points.
+The Guerrilla player captures an enemy checker by surrounding it (i.e., having a stone, or a board edge point, on each of the four points of the square the checker occupies).
+The checker is then removed from the board.

+4. **COIN Player Moves**: The COIN player moves one checker per turn, one square diagonally, like a King in regular checkers, or makes captures by jumping over the point between two squares.
+They are not forced to capture but if they do, they must take all possible captures.
+Captured stones are removed from the board.

+5. **End of the Game**: The game ends when one player clears the board of all enemy pieces at the end of their turn.
+The Guerrilla player loses if they run out of stones.

+6. **Variant**: With competent play, the COIN player will often lose.
+Players should play one game each, switching roles, and the winner of the match is the one who can defeat the COIN player using the smallest number of stones.

+## Roadmap's Milestones

-Here are the steps you'll need to follow to build and train an AI agent for Guerrilla Checkers:
+Here are the  steps to build and train an AI agent for Guerrilla Checkers:

-1. **Implement Game Rules**: You need to create a [programmable interface](#designing-a-programmable-interface) for the game that allows an AI agent to interact with it.
-This interface should be able to provide the current state of the game to the agent, accept actions from the agent, and update the game state based on these actions.
-It should also be able to determine and communicate the outcome of the game (win, lose) to the agent.
+1. **Define the Game Environment**: Implement the game rules in a programmable interface.
+This includes defining the game state, the valid actions for each player, the game dynamics (how the game state changes based on the actions of the players), and the end conditions of the game.
+You can use the `Game` class as a starting point.

-2. **Design the State and Action Spaces**: The state space should represent all possible configurations of the game board, and the action space should represent all possible moves the agent can make.
-For Guerilla Checkers, the state space could be a couple of matrix representing the game board and the amount of captured Guerilla stones, and the action space could be a list of all possible moves.

-3. **Choose a Learning Agent Approach**: Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by taking actions in an environment to achieve a goal.
-The agent learns from the consequences of its actions, adjusting its behavior to maximize the reward in the long run.
-You can use Q-learning, a model-free reinforcement learning algorithm, to train your agent.
-Some other approaches you could try are Deep Reinforcement Learning (DRL), AlphaZero and  [Evolutionary Algorithms](#evolutionary-algorithms-add-on).

-4. **Reward Function**: You need to define a reward function for the agent.
-The agent gets a positive reward for winning the game, a negative reward for losing, and a smaller negative reward for each move to encourage the agent to win in the shortest possible number of moves.
+2. **Define the Agent**: Implement an agent that can interact with the game environment.
+The agent should be able to receive the current game state, choose an action based on the game state, and learn from the outcomes of its actions to improve its future performance.
+The agent could be a deep reinforcement learning agent, using a neural network to approximate the Q-function.
+You can use the `DRLAgent` class as a starting point.

+3. **Train the Agent**: Have the agent play the game against itself or other agents to learn the game dynamics and improve its strategy.
+You can use reinforcement learning algorithms such as Q-learning or SARSA, or evolutionary algorithms to train the agent.
+During training, the agent should update its Q-function approximation based on the rewards it receives from the game environment.

-5. **Training the Agent**: You can train the agent by having it play the game multiple times.
-At each step, the agent chooses an action, observes the new state and reward, and updates its knowledge based on the observed reward.
-Over time, the agent will learn to make better decisions that maximize its total reward.
+4. **Evaluate the Agent**: Test the performance of the agent by having it play the game against itself or other agents, and measure the win/loss rate.
+You can also visualize the learned Q-function or the game strategy of the agent to understand how it makes decisions.

-6. **Planning**: To make the agent more sophisticated, you can incorporate planning using techniques like Monte Carlo Tree Search (MCTS).
-MCTS builds a search tree over time and uses sampling to estimate the value of each move.
-This can help the agent make better decisions, especially in complex situations.

-7. **Evaluation**: Finally, you should evaluate your agent's performance by having it play against a human player or another AI agent.
-This will help you understand how well your agent has learned to play the game.
+5. **Optimize the Agent**: Based on the performance of the agent, you may need to adjust the parameters of the agent or the training algorithm, such as the learning rate, discount factor, exploration rate, or the architecture of the neural network.
+You can also try different reinforcement learning algorithms or different types of neural networks to see if they improve the performance of the agent.

+6. **Repeat Steps 3-5**: Training an AI agent is an iterative process.
+You may need to repeat the training, evaluation, and optimization steps multiple times until the agent reaches a satisfactory performance level.

-Developing an AI agent for a game is a complex task that requires a good understanding of both the game and the chosen machine learning techniques.
+Remember, the goal is to develop an agent that can play Guerrilla Checkers effectively.
+This involves developing a strategy that can adapt to different game situations.
+This is a challenging task that requires a good understanding of both the game dynamics and the reinforcement learning algorithms.
 It's a process of trial and error, and you'll likely need to tweak your approach as you go along.

 ## Suitable Approaches

 Although Reinforcement Learning (RL) can be used for this task, there can be significant gains in using transformative neural networks and generative algorithms in training the agent.
 Here's why.

 In traditional reinforcement learning methods such as Q-learning, the agent maintains a table (Q-table) that stores the expected reward for each action in each state, which requires explicit enumeration of all states and actions.
 However, this approach becomes infeasible for environments with large state spaces or continuous state spaces, as the size of the Q-table would be prohibitively large.
+For Guerrilla Checkers the number of states for the whole board is $5.53 \times 10^{20}$.
+This is equivalent to 553 quintillion.
+Note that some of the states can be unreachable in practice.

+Another factor to consider is the **Branching Factor**.
+This is the average number of legal moves or actions that can be taken from each state in the game.
+It represents the number of choices that a player has at each step of the game.
+A larger branching factor means that the game is more complex in terms of the decisions that need to be made at each step.
+Calculating the exact branching factor for a complex game like Guerrilla Checkers can be challenging, but you can estimate it by considering the maximum and minimum number of possible moves in any given state and taking the average.
+For example, in chess, the average branching factor is estimated to be around 35, which means that the average player has 35 legal moves to choose from at each step of the game.
+In Guerrilla Checkers, the average branching factor could be estimated to be around 20 but this is harder to verify without a detailed analysis of the game.
+The actual branching factor could be higher or lower depending on the specific strategies used in the game.
+Finding the branching factor for the game could be a good research project.

 Combining neural networks with reinforcement learning leads to **Deep Reinforcement Learning** (DRL).
 DRL algorithms, like Deep Q-Networks (DQN) or policy gradient methods (like A3C or PPO), have been very successful in learning complex games, including Go and various video games.
 These algorithms use neural networks to approximate the Q-function (in Q-learning) or the policy function, enabling them to handle large or continuous state/action spaces.
 The neural network can generalize from the states and actions it has seen to similar states and actions it hasn't seen, allowing it to handle large or continuous state spaces effectively.

 In the case of Guerrilla Checkers, you would train the DRL agent by having it play the game many times and learn from the outcomes of its actions.
 The agent does not need to know all possible states in advance; it learns to handle new states as it encounters them during training.